ngjsjordan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find appointments by keyword(s)
+1. User requests to find appointments by keyword(s) and/or timeframe
 2. ClientSquare shows a list of matching appointments

     Use case ends.

 **Extensions**

 * 1a.
-Keyword is missing.
+Both keyword and timeframe are missing.

     * 1a1.
+ClientSquare shows an error message.

+      Step 1 is repeated until the input is valid.
+      Use case resumes from step 2.

+* 1b.
+Invalid timeframe is provided.

+    * 1b1.
 ClientSquare shows an error message.

       Step 1 is repeated until the input is valid.
       Use case resumes from step 2.